Spencer-Gardner/NaturalLanguageSQL/README.md

 ## Conclusion
 I experimented with both zero-shot and single-domain query strategies using GPT-4o Mini.
 For both strategies, the model successfully answered all questions.
-Though the answers were the same, I found that the responses provided by the single-domain strategy were more helpful and concise.
+Although the answers were the same, I found that the responses from the single-domain strategy were more helpful and concise.